Open Quantum Random Walks, Quantum Markov Chains and Recurrence: Recurrence of QMC associated with OQRW

 \item[(ii)] \textit{$\f$-accessible} from $e$ (we denote it as $e\to^\f f$) if there is $n\in\bn$ such that

 \end{enumerate} If $e\to^\f f$ and $f\to^\f e$, then $e$ and $f$ are called \textit{$\f$-communicate} and one denotes $e\leftrightarrow^\f f$. \end{defn}

-\begin{rem} We notice that the $\ce$-accessibility, $\ce$-recurrence have been introduced and studied in \cite{accardi1}.
-From the definitions one can infer that, due to the translation-invariance of QMC $\f$, $\ce$-accessibility and $\ce$-recurrence imply $\f$-accessibility and $\f$-recurrence, respectively.
+\begin{rem} We notice that the $\ce$-accessibility and $\ce$-recurrence have been introduced and studied in \cite{accardi1}.
+From the definitions one can infer that, due to the Markov property of $\f$, $\ce$-accessibility and $\ce$-recurrence imply $\f$-accessibility and $\f$-recurrence, respectively.
 The reverse is not true (see Example \ref{Exm1}). \end{rem}

 Now we are going to study several properties of $\f$-accessibility and $\f$-recurrence, respectively.

 \begin{thm} Let $\f$ be a QMC on $\ca$ associated with the pair $(\v_0,\ce)$.
 The following statements hold: \begin{enumerate} \item[(i)] $\f(J_n(e))=0$ for all $n\in\bn$ if and only if for every $k\in\bn$ one has $\f(\b^k(\t_\infty))=1$, where